MichaelCoughlinAN/AWS-Python-Automation/README.md

    python script_name.py
    ```

-5. Follow any script-specific instructions provided in the script's comments or README files.
+5. Follow any script-specific instructions provided in the script's comments.

 ## Contributing

 Contributions to this repository are welcome!
 If you have additional AWS automation scripts or improvements to existing scripts, feel free to submit a pull request.

 Happy automating with AWS and Python!